 Independent Schools

-Most of the independent schools we prepare for are in the Sunday Times top ranking UK schools.
+Most of the independent schools we prepare for are in the Sunday Times top ranking of UK schools.
+To assist parents in their applications we provide a useful handbook detailing the independent schools and their current ranking.

-Interviews: Most schools conduct formal interviews as part of their selection process.
+Most schools conduct formal interviews as part of their selection process.
+We coach children for these interviews by providing a useful booklet and conducting mock interviews to ensure children are fully prepared.

-Scholarships: These are offered to the highest performing applicants and are designed to attract the very best pupils.
-They are not dependent upon family income and usually result in a significant discount on fees and, on some occasions, offer 100% of the fees.
+These are offered to the highest performing applicants and are designed to attract the very best pupils.
+They are not dependent upon family income and usually result in a significant discount on fees.
+On some occasions a completely free place is offered, but more often only a portion of the fees is covered by the scholarship.

 General Information